mim-ml-teaching/public-rc-2025-26/docs/lab6-public/lab6.md

 Manually adding cubes to the XML file can be tedious.
 A better approach is to generate the `robot.xml` file programmatically.

-Create a Python script that generates an XML file with four cubes in random positions.
-The goal is to create a game where the user has to move all the cubes to the center of the board (x=0, y=0).
+Finish the Python script below that generates an XML file with four cubes in random positions.
+The goal is to create a game in which the user has to move all the cubes to the center of the board (x=0, y=0).

 Here's a Python snippet to get you started: